 Leadership and Responsible Management

-Contents: This course addresses key issues for understanding and managing contemporary organizations.
-It seeks to move beyond simple managerialist views by integrating recent developments in organizational thinking with the dual challenges of organizational leadership and corporate social responsibility.
-Topics covered in this course include institutionalized environments, innovation and entrepreneurship, social movements, networks and social capital, power and politics in contemporary organizations, organizational routines and decision making, sense making and cognition in organizations, and organizational change.
-Each topic will be introduced through case studies alongside theoretical readings, and each of the course sessions will discuss the consequences of these topics for both leadership processes and corporate social responsibility.
+Institutionalised environments, innovation and entrepreneurship, social movements, networks and social capital, power and politics in contemporary organisations, organisational routines and decision making, sense making and cognition in organisation and organisational change.
+Each topic will be introduced through case studies alongside theoretical readings, and each of the course session will discuss the consequences of these topics for both leadership processes and corporate social responsibility.

 To work as a team during the whole training period to sort out a humanitarian and/or development management issue.